 What if you don’t want to have to squint down at a screen every time you need a yardage?

-- Green Distances: displays the distances to the front, center and back of the green, with optional voice readout.
+- Green Distances: displays the distances to the front, center and back of the green, with optional voice readout and green view.

 - Shot Distance Measurement: measures how far you hit your shot.

 - Time Mode: displays course info alongside the current time in digital format.

 You can generate audio for the center green yardage by pressing the OK button, and the front/back yardages by pressing and holding the OK button.
 Buttons on the left and right sides of the unit are used for volume adjustment and mode switching.

 The Voice 2S+ is preloaded with not just 40,000+ courses across 170 countries, but also 10 additional languages in addition to English.
 You can set a male or female voice based on your preference.

 The battery lasts up to 18 hours on a single charge which is good for at least four rounds.
 The GPS unit is water-resistant and has a built-in clip that can be used for attaching to hats, bags, and belts.